Atlas975/Notes/DistributedSystems/Time_keeping.md

 ![[Pasted image 20240507125748.png|350|350]]

-- One sol$A$
+- One solution is for $A$ to assign timestamps based on a local clock to order events but this relies on ensuring clock skew is kept to a minimum, especially when events are microseconds apart
+### Happens-before relationship
+- A logical determination of the order of events based on their causality and the sequence of communications.

 **Key Concepts:**

 - **Timestamps:** Assigning timestamps based on a local clock to order events.
-- **Happens-Before Relationship:** A logical determination of the order of events based on their causality and the sequence of communications.
+- **Happens-Before Relationship:**
 #### Algorithms

 - **Lamport Clocks:** Provide a simple mechanism for ordering events using a scalar timestamp.